Translate

 Semi Industry CEOs must navigate global and financial markets with great skill and diligence.
 We might explore the idea of modifying the Chips Act, and to expand the transparency of program grant applications and awards.
 Only then can we ensure the success of capital intensive projects and their critical completion timetables.

 That said, it’s important everyone understand the scale of the Chips Act and the positives/negatives of the program.
-I encourage you to click on this link to the Chips Act and study it in detail (all 78 pages).
+I encourage you to click on this link to the Chips Act and study it in detail.
 It's important to comprehend it’s scope, and potential to impact the semiconductor economy.

 [3] The Chips Incentive Program